EU says Ireland swapped Apple tax deal for jobs

 The company employs 4000 people at a manufacturing plant in Cork, south-west Ireland, its only such facility outside of the United States.

-Apple, along with other multinationals, has found its arrangements scrutinized in recent years as corporate tax avoidance rose to the top of the political agenda in the United States and Europe.
+Apple, along with other multinationals, has found its arrangements scrutinised in recent years as corporate tax avoidance rose to the top of the political agenda in the United States and Europe.

 Widespread profit shifting by tech giants was referred to by Britain's finance minister George Osborne on Monday as one of the problems his government would create new measures to tackle, and the G20 group of leading economies has also asked the OECD to review international tax rules.